 Some suggestions to untangle the confusion and protect yourself:

 - First and foremost, understand copyright and the rights it gives you.
 The US Copyright Office, the UK Intellectual Property Office, and the Australian Copyright Council all offer information.
 The more you know, the more likely it is that you'll recognize bad contract clauses when you run across them.

 - Except in specific circumstances, such as doing work-for-hire, don't give away your copyright, not even temporarily.
 Inexperienced publishers sometimes ask for this, believing they need it to properly exploit authors' rights.
 They don't--and if things go wrong, it can work out very badly for you.

 - You don't necessarily need to be afraid of life-of-copyright contracts.
 In a fixed-term contract, you grant rights for a defined amount of time--say, three years.
 In a life-of-copyright contract, you grant rights for the duration of copyright (currently, in the USA and most of Europe, your lifetime plus 70 years).
-New authors often find life-of-copyright contracts very scary--but they're standard in commercial publishing, and many smaller presses have them also.
-They are not intended to allow the publisher to hold your rights until 70 years after your death, but rather to create an open-ended situation in which the publisher can keep your book in print for as long as it continues to sell.
+New authors often find life-of-copyright contracts very scary--but they're standard for the big trade houses and for larger independents, and many small presses use them also.
+They are not intended to allow the publisher to hold your rights until 70 years after your death, but rather to create an open-ended situation in which the publisher can keep your book in print for as long as it continues to sell in good numbers.